 Radde's Warbler Pallas's Warbler Yellow-browed Warbler Arctic Warbler Greenish Warbler Blyth's Reed Warbler Reed Warbler Marsh Warbler Melodious Warbler Icterine Warbler Barred Warbler Dartford Warbler Firecrest Rose-coloured Starling Bluethroat Nightingale Red-flanked Bluetail Red-breasted Flycatcher Yellow Wagtail (all forms except subspecies flavissima) Citrine Wagtail Richard's Pipit Olive-backed Pipit Water Pipit Rock Pipit (Scandinavian) Hawfinch Bullfinch (Northern race) Common Rosefinch Common Redpoll Parrot Crossbill Scottish Crossbill Serin Lapland Bunting Corn Bunting Ortolan Bunting Cirl Bunting Little Bunting |

-updated May 2023
+updated November 2023